jmhb0/viddiff/README.md

 Get `dataset` and `videos` from the Huggingface hub: [https://huggingface.co/datasets/jmhb/VidDiffBench](https://huggingface.co/datasets/jmhb/VidDiffBench)

 ## Evaluation
-TODO: pip install and so on
+First: `pip install -r requirements.txt`

 ### Prediction format:
 Collect `predictions` as a list of dicts, like this: